The great and ancient philosopher Utahamanicus tells the tale of a lost civilization:

 “You have broken our agreement, you are killing my people.”
 Democritus said, “This must end.”

 “I am not killing your people, my children are – and I made no such agreement regarding the actions of my children.
-Now leave me to my own devices, ere you become fodder for my children, my kiiiiing.” echoed the hissing retort, the last two words dripping with condescension.
+Now leave me to my own devices, ere you become fodder for my children, my Kiiiiing.” echoed the hissing retort, the last two words dripping with condescension.
 “We have the power now, we are strong – you are weak.
-There are no Men left and too few remaining Argostolians with the will to defeat both me and my children, you saw to that as you clawed your way to the Ruby Throne.
+There are no Men left and too few Argostolians remain with the will to defeat both me and my children, you saw to that as you clawed your way to the Ruby Throne.
 We will decide who to kill and what we want.
 You no longer have the power to control us and therefore are no longer of concern to us.”

 As the children of Tartarus screamed in unison, Democritus and his retinue turned and ran.